hmcts/pip-channel-management/README.md

 ## Azure Blob Storage

-This service uses Azure Blob storage to store the raw artefact data.
+This service uses Azure Blob storage to store the generated PDFs and Excel files.
 This is configured in [AzureBlobConfiguration](./src/main/java/uk/gov/hmcts/reform/pip/channel/management/config/AzureBlobConfiguration.java).

 The Workload Identity is used by default to authenticate with Azure Blob Storage which is present in the Azure environments.
 If the workload identity is not present (such as in a local environment), a connection string can be used instead by setting the CONNECTION_STRING environment variable.